yizhilll/MERT/README.md

 ### Data Preparation

-The data preparation and format can be referred to [HuBERT](https://github.com/facebookresearch/fairseq/tree/main/examples/hubert) for more details.

 Generally, there are 2 things you need to prepare:
 * `DATA_DIR=${MAP_PROJ_DIR}/data/audio_tsv`: a folder that contains a `train.tsv` and a `valid.tsv` file, which specify the root path to the audios at the first line and the relative paths at the rest lines.
 * `LABEL_ROOT_DIR=${MAP_PROJ_DIR}/data/labels`: a folder filled with all the discrete tokens that need to prepare before training.
 They could be K-means or RVQ-VAE tokens.